-Goodwin says Butterfield admitted that the pharmacy dispensed compounded drugs and generic drugs and billed Medicare and Medicaid for brand name drugs, which are more expensive.
+Prosecutors have said Butterfield admitted the pharmacy dispensed compounded drugs and generic drugs and billed Medicare and Medicaid for brand name drugs, which are more expensive.
 Butterfield submitted false claims to Medicare on her own behalf.